AndProx/AndProx/HACKING.md

 Shallow clones won't work.
 If you see missing compile dependencies (eg: `:GraphView`, `:usb-serial-for-android`) from Gradle, you probably haven't pulled the submodules.

-# Testing / Developing AndProx
+# Testing / developing AndProx

 AndProx can be imported into Android Studio using the Gradle files provided in this project.
 Do not check in Android Studio project files into the source repository.